jenkins-x/jx-docs/content/en/v3/admin/platforms/minikube/_index.md

 Ensure you are logged into GitHub else you will get a 404 error when clicking the links below

-This guide will walk you though how to setup Jenkins X on your laptop using [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+This guide will walk you though how to setup JayeX on your laptop using [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

 ## Prerequisites